-Alice Osman's practice focuses on the representation of sovereign States and private clients in investor-State arbitrations and international commercial arbitrations.
+Alice Osman's practice focuses on the representation of sovereign States and multi-national corporations in investor-State arbitrations and international commercial arbitrations.

 - The Kingdom of Thailand in an investor-state arbitration initiated by Australian claimants in relation to a gold mining project (UNCITRAL).

-- Heavy equipment manufacturer in an arbitration initiated by a commercial partner concerning white collar crime allegations (ad hoc, London).
+- Heavy equipment manufacturer in an arbitration against a BVI company concerning the sale and charter of a drill ship (ad hoc, London).

 - LLM, Harvard Law School, 2017